 In six rounds, five different racers have posted 4×4 Pro class wins.
 Jordan Phillips (right) is the first to notch two wins in the class.
 He is currently fourth in the points race.
 Rob Smith (left) is sixth after his second-place runner-up finish at the Limestone 100 in Indiana.

 GNCC round five winner Cody Miller, defending 4×4 Pro class champion Bryan Buckhannon and Zac Zakowski rounded out the top 10 in the 10 a.m. overall, in sixth, seventh and 10th place, respectively, aboard their Can-Am ATVs.
 Can-Am racers also swept the 4×4 A/B class podium and won the 4×4 Senior class in Indiana.

 BRP (TSX: DOO) is a global leader in the design, development, manufacturing, distribution and marketing of powersports vehicles and propulsion systems.
 Its portfolio includes Ski-Doo and Lynx snowmobiles, Sea-Doo watercraft, Can-Am all-terrain and side-by-side vehicles, Can-Am Spyder roadsters, Evinrude and Rotax marine propulsion systems as well as Rotax engines for karts, motorcycles and recreational aircraft.
 BRP supports its line of products with a dedicated parts, accessories and clothing business.
-With annual sales of over CA$3.5 billion from 107 countries, the Company employs approximately 7,600 people worldwide. www.brp.com
+With annual sales of over CA$3.8 billion from over 100 countries, the Company employs approximately 7,900 people worldwide. http://www.brp.com/